Matplotlib cmap with its Implementation in Python

 Hello programmers, we will discuss the Matplotlib cmap() in Python.
-In the first place, the Matplotlib library has several built-in colormaps available via the cmap() function.
-Pyplot module of the Matplotlib library provides MATLAB like interface.
+First, the Matplotlib library has several built-in colormaps available via the cmap() function.
+Pyplot module of the Matplotlib library provides a MATLAB-like interface.
 Moreover, it helps to plot lines, contours, Histogram, bars, Scatter plots, 3D plots, etc.

 The set_cmap() function in the pyplot module of the matplotlib library is used to set the default colormap that applies to the current image.
 In addition, colormaps are often split into several categories based on their function – sequential, diverging, qualitative, and cyclic.
 Before we cite examples of Matplotlib cmap(), let me briefly brief you about the function’s syntax and return type.